 Only one mile long, Carmel River State Beach features white, sandy beaches and a lagoon formed by the Carmel River that attracts song birds and waterfowl.
 The protected bird sanctuary draws bird enthusiasts and is also a popular spot for dog owners or anyone who wants to enjoy a romantic sunset picnic.
 While you’ll spot a number of local divers and kayakers, the waves are really powerful so swimming is not encouraged.

 There are a lot of beautiful gems along Highway One and San Simeon Cove is one of them.
-It’s one of those viewpoints that most tourists don’t know about so you can enjoy stunning views without the busy crowds.
-Across from Hearst Castle you will find a parking lot adjacent to the beach and this is where you’ll want to start.
-When you get to the beach you’ll see an uphill hiking trail which you will follow along the bluff and continue on until you see spectacular views of the coastline.
-Enjoy the aromatic smells of eucalyptus and pines along the trail and make sure to pay attention for private property signs.
+It’s one of those viewpoints that most tourists don’t know about, so you can enjoy stunning views without the busy crowds.
+Across from Hearst Castle, you’ll find a parking lot adjacent to the beach and this is where you’ll want to start.
+When you get to the white sand beach, you’ll see an uphill hiking trail which you will follow along the bluff and continue on until you see spectacular views of the coastline.
+Enjoy the aromatic smells of eucalyptus, pines, cedars, and cypress along the trail, and make sure to pay attention to private property signs.

-About 40 miles southeast of Palm Springs is one of the most unique hikes you’ll ever go on since it doesn’t involve just putting one foot in front of the other over and over again, but also climbing up (somewhat rickety) ladders to ascend a magnificent (and narrow) slot canyon named for colorful mineral deposits that cover the rock that were pushed up hundreds of millions of years ago by the San Andreas Fault system.
+About 40 miles southeast of Palm Springs is one of the most unique hikes you’ll ever go on.
+It doesn’t just involve putting one foot in front of the other over and over again, but also climbing up (somewhat rickety) ladders to ascend a magnificent (and narrow) slot canyon named for colorful mineral deposits that cover the rock.
+These deposits were pushed up hundreds of millions of years ago by the San Andreas Fault system.

 Gold Bluffs Beach

-Death Valley is probably best known for being home to the lowest point of elevation in North America (and one of the hottest places on the planet), but though we recommend you visit Badwater Basin, a sinkhole located 282 feet below sea level, at some point in your life.
-You’re really going there to check out this stunning rock formation that was featured on the cover of U2’s The Joshua Tree.
+Death Valley is probably best known as being one of the hottest places on the planet, in addition to being home to the lowest point of elevation in North America.
+Skip the heat and visit in the fall or winter, which is a great time to see Badwater Basin, a sinkhole located 282 feet below sea level that was featured on the cover of the U2 album The Joshua Tree.